kidlat2024/kidlatnews/content/news/2024/Typhoon Kristine Defeats Philippines in Landslide.md

 ---
 (Manila, Philippines) -- Despite initial hopeful expectations from Filipino spectators that the country would come out of this match with a vital draw, severe tropical storm Kristine's offensive prowess proved too irresistible and destroyed hapless Philippines in a devastating landslide win.

-The Philippines-typhoons score sheet now stands at 0 Win, 4 Draws, 217 losses, in favor of typhoons, with a total of 221 matches played since 1998 when [PAGASA](/tags/philippine-atmospheric-geophysical-and-astronomical-services-administration) first started recording scores.
+The Philippines’ score against typhoons now stands at a depressing 0 Win, 4 Draws, 217 losses, with a total of 221 matches played since 1998 when [PAGASA](/tags/philippine-atmospheric-geophysical-and-astronomical-services-administration) first started recording scores.

-Attracting little attention when it emerged in a low-pressure area in the Philippine Sea west of Guam on October 19, Kristine first drew concern from  PAGASA when it entered the Philippines’ area of responsibility as a tropical depression two days later and challenged the island nation to a match.
+Attracting little attention when it emerged in a low-pressure area in the Philippine Sea west of Guam on October 19, [Typhoon Kristine](/tags/typhoon-kristine) first drew concern from  PAGASA when it entered the Philippines’ area of responsibility as a tropical depression two days later and challenged the island nation to a match.

 [`Graphic: Severe tropical storm Kristine tore through the Philippine island of Luzon`](/images/severe-tropical-storm-kristine-trami.jpg)